qmk/qmk_firmware/keyboards/cannonkeys/practice60/readme.md

     dfu-util.exe -d 1eaf:0003 -a 2 -D "\path\to\firmware.bin"

-Note: If using MSYS2 and getting AVR-GCC errors try running the command below and restarting MSYS2.
-See this link for more information: https://github.com/qmk/qmk_firmware/issues/4318
+Note: If using MSYS2 and getting gcc-arm-none-eabi errors try running the command below and restarting MSYS2.

     echo "source ~/qmk_utils/activate_msys2.sh" >> ~/.bashrc